ifrguy/NHWG-MIMS/src/Groups/README.md

 This contains a collection of scripts to manage groups for various member sets.
-The scripts here are intended to be run as batch jobs, but can be run directly from the command line if desired.;
+The scripts here are intended to be run as batch jobs, but can be run directly from the command line if desired.
+New groups may be added by simply defining new group classes.

-A dump of all Wing G Suite groups is pulled regularly and saved in the GoogleGroups collection.
+A dump of all Wing Google Workspace groups is pulled regularly and saved in the GoogleGroups collection.
 The bash script reads a Mongo shell javascript script and produces an output file containing a series of GAM commands to update the specified group.

+*You must edit all* **.conf** *files with values appropriate to your installation.*

 #### Naming convention:

-Each group to be updated may have either one or more MongoDB javascript files associated.
-By convention the root name of the script should be the email name for the group, e.g. aircrew group update script is aircrew.js.
+Each group to be updated must be defined by a  MongoDB javascript class file in ./lib.
+By convention the  of the script reflect the name of the group, e.g. aircrew group class script is Aircrew.js.
 It is also possible to have different scripts one say to add new members and one to remove lapsed members.
 It is purely a design choice.

 #### Operation:
-In operation each group to be updated must have it's update script(s) called as a cron job on whatever schedule is desired.
-As an example I update the senior members group weekly in cron using the entry:
+In operation each group to be updated must have it's update script called.
+This can be scheduled as a cron job on whatever schedule is desired.
+As an example I update the list of all wing senior members group weekly in cron using the entry:

-`* 12 * * 7 echo "Weekly all seniors list update";cd $GROUPS;./updateGroup allseniors.js`
+`* 12 * * 7 echo "Weekly all seniors list update";cd $GROUPS;./2updateGroup AllSeniors.js`

 This will run the update for the allseniors group at noon on the seventh day of eack week.
 Do the above for each group to be updated.

+#### Adding a new group:
+To define a new group what is necessary is a MongoDB aggregation pipeline to select potential group members.
+The aggregation pipeline along with the group name and starting DB collection are placed in a new group class file.
+See the template class file in the ./lib directory.

 #### Scripts:
+* 2updateGroup - update a single wing level group
+* 2updateGroup.conf - configuration file
+* 2doAllGroups -  update all wing level groups calls 2updateGroup
+* 2doAllUnitGroups - update all unit level groups calls 2updateUnitGroup
-* updateGroup - bash group update job generator
+* 2updateUnitGroup - group update a single unit level group type
-* updateGroup.conf - updateGroup configuration file
+* 2updateUnitGroup.conf - configuration file
 * groupmanager.creds - MongoDB login credentials
-* allcadets.js - updates the all cadets group
-* allseniors.js - updates the all seniors group
-* aps.js - updates the airborne photographers group.
-* aircrew.js - update the aircrew group.
-* commanders.js - update the wing/unit commanders group